Rationalizing Path-Independent Choice Rules

 Next, we introduce another concavity notion that proves crucial for rationalizable choice rules to satisfy the law of aggregate demand.

-\begin{definition} A utility function $u$ satisfies \textbf{size-restricted concavity} if, for any $X, X'\subseteq \calx$ with $|X|>|X'|$, there exists $x\in X\setminus X'$ such that \begin{enumerate}[(i)] \item $u(X)<u(X-x)$, or \item $u(X')<u(X'+x)$, or \item $u(X)=u(X-x)$ and $u(X')=u(X'+x)$. \end{enumerate} \end{definition} Like ordinal concavity, this condition states that either the function value strictly increases at least on one side or the function values remain unchanged on both sides when two sets move closer toward each other.
-Size-restricted concavity differs from ordinal concavity in that it requires $X$ to have a strictly larger cardinality than $X'$ and, furthermore, only one contract is added or removed when sets are made closer to each other.
-It is easy to see that size-restricted concavity is weaker than M$^{\natural}$-concavity while logically independent of ordinal concavity.\footnote{We define M$^\natural$-concavity in Section \ref{sec:relation}.
-If a utility function $u$ satisfies M$^\natural$-concavity, then it satisfies the following property.
-For any $X, X'\subseteq \calx$ with $|X|>|X'|$, there exists $x\in X\setminus X'$ such that $u(X)+u(X')\leq u(X-x)+u(X'+x)$.
+\begin{definition} A utility function $u$ satisfies \textbf{size-restricted concavity} if, for any $X, X'\subseteq \calx$ with $|X|>|X'|$, there exists $x\in X\setminus X'$ such that \begin{enumerate}[(i)] \item $u(X)<u(X-x)$, or \item $u(X')<u(X'+x)$, or \item $u(X)=u(X-x)$ and $u(X')=u(X'+x)$. \end{enumerate} \end{definition} Like ordinal concavity, this condition states that either the function value strictly increases on at least one side or the function values remain unchanged on both sides when two sets move closer to each other.
+Size-restricted concavity differs from ordinal concavity in that it requires $X$ to have a strictly larger cardinality than $X'$, and furthermore, only one contract is added or removed when sets are brought closer to each other.
+It is easy to see that size-restricted concavity is implied by M$^{\natural}$-concavity but is logically independent of ordinal concavity.\footnote{We define M$^\natural$-concavity in Section \ref{sec:relation}.
+If a utility function $u$ satisfies M$^\natural$-concavity, then it has the following property: for any $X, X'\subseteq \calx$ with $|X|>|X'|$, there exists $x\in X\setminus X'$ such that $u(X)+u(X')\leq u(X-x)+u(X'+x)$.
 In fact, M$^\natural$-concavity is equivalent to this property in our setting \citep[Corollary 1.4]{murotashioura2018}.
 It can be easily verified that size-restricted concavity is an ordinal implication of this inequality.
 Therefore, M$^\natural$-concavity implies size-restricted concavity.}